 A cohabiting partner’s rights after their partner dies

 The rights and standing of a cohabiting partner who is windowed are weaker than those of a person who was married and then became windowed.
 The settling of financial affairs of cohabiting partners can involve a great deal of work especially if the deceased has not written a will.
-The living partner may wish to turn to a lawyer to help in figuring out any unclear issues regarding property.
+The living partner may wish to turn to a legal expert to help in figuring out any unclear issues regarding property.
 Persons with limited means can contact the Legal Aid Office for help.

 You can inherit from the partner you lived with, if he/she has made out a last will and testament in which you are named.
 You will pay an inheritance tax for any property that you inherit.